tatiananantes/skills-workshops/test_driven_development/debugging_fizzbuzz/COACH_INSTRUCTIONS.md

 ## Mid-point Review - 15 minutes

 Gather, and debug fizzbuzz as a group.
-This is an opportunity for them to see goodd process in action, and ask questions.
+This is an opportunity for them to see good process in action, and ask questions.

 Suggest picking names at random and asking them to solve one error.